epfl-ada/ada-2022-project-abracadabra2022/README.md

-# Back to the Future: Cinema is the new DeLorean
+# From Frontline to Frontrow

 ## Abstract
 "Cinema is an edited reality and a mirror of society."